gandhi56/gandhi56.github.io/md/cmput382/lec.md

 >1.
 To understand how CUDA threads execute on SIMD hardware

 ### Warps
-* each block is divided into 32-thread warps
-  * an implementation technique
-  * warps are scheduling units in SM
-  * threads in a warp execute in SIMD manner
-  * number of threads in a warp may vary in future generations
 * blocks are partitioned after linearization
   * linearized thread blocks are partitioned
   * partition scheme is consistent across devices
   * do not rely on any ordering within or between warps
+* SMs are SIMD processors
+  * control unit for intruction fetch, decode and control is shared among multiple processing units
+* control divergence
+  * threads in a warp take different control flow paths by making different control decisions
+  * execution of threads taking different paths are serialized in current GPUs
+  * divergence can arise when **branch or loop condition is a function of thread indices**
+  * examples:
+    * `if (threadIdx.x > 2){}` raises control divergence
+    * `if (blockIdx.x > 2){}` does not raise control divergence

+## Module 6
+### Objectives